 #1 – Swansea City’s Greatest Games (Pitch Publishing, October 2014)

-My debut book was the ultimate journey through fifty of the Swans’ finest matches.
+His debut book took the ultimate journey through fifty of Swansea City FC’s finest matches.
 Read more and buy this book here.

 #2 – The Swansea City Miscellany (Pitch Publishing, October 2015)

-My second book a was published in September 2015 and is a mini encyclopedia of Swans history, trivia, facts and stats.
-This is an official club publication and endorsed by chairman Huw Jenkins.
+His second book was published in September 2015 and is an encyclopedia of Swansea City FC history, trivia, facts and stats.
+This is an official club publication and was endorsed by then chairman Huw Jenkins.
 You can read more and buy this book here.

 #3 – Swansea City Match of My Life (Pitch Publishing, August 2018)

-My third is also on Swansea City, although this time is a collection of stories told from the point of view of 16 iconic Swans players – all reliving their favourite games in a Swansea City shirt.
+His third book is a collection of stories told from the point of view of 16 iconic Swansea City players, who reveal their favourite games in a Swansea City shirt.
+Each chapter is based on an exclusive one-to-one interview with each player.
 This book includes a foreword from John Hartson.
 You can buy this book here.

 #4 – The Bluffer’s Guide to Fitness (Haynes, November 2019)